AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

 You can create a Composer package (`centralized-patcher`) to centrally manage all quality patches and `/m2-hotfixes` across all of your Adobe Commerce installations.

-The package needs to do two things:
+The package must do two things:

 - Copy the contents of the `/m2-hotfixes` directory into all your installations during deployment.
 - Run the `vendor/bin/magento-patches` CLI command to apply the same list of quality patches to all installations.